et’s dive into some specific pitfalls that we typically see even large successful marketing operations struggling with.

 Invest in the right tech stack and data visualization tools to help you.
 And importantly, also invest in your staff’s skill-set so they can use the technology, then subsequently understand what data is saying.

-In-Platform Advertising Data Integrity
+Third-Party Advertising Data Integrity

 Issue #6: Not Setting Up Conversion Tracking Properly